reMAKER associates

 Dr Arnagretta Hunter

 Arnagretta is physician and cardiologist who advocates for a future in which people and planet thrive.
-She works on the health impacts of climate change with interests extending from the biology of health and disease, the importance of social determinants on wellbeing and the impact of the environment on our lives.
+She works on impacts of climate change on health and wellbeing, and on building resilience into a future of increasing complexity and challenge.

-Currently based in Canberra (and sometimes regional Victoria) she has practised medicine across urban and regional centres.
-She is the Human Futures Fellow at the Australian National University, where she is a senior lecturer in the Medical School; a member of the Institute for Climate, Energy and Disaster Solutions; and the co-host of the Crawford School Policy Forum Podcast.
-She is also chair of the Commission for the Human Future.
+Currently based in Canberra (and sometimes regional Victoria) she has practiced medicine across urban and regional centres.
+She is a member of the Institute for Climate, Energy and Disaster Solutions at the Australian National University; and the co-host of ANU's Crawford School Policy Forum Podcast.
+She is the Chair of the ACT Climate Change Council.

 Amanda Kelly